Overcoming Metaphysics: Overcoming Racial Oppression

 23. Ibid., 21.

-Zachary Thomas Settle is currently working on an MA in the philosophy of religion at the University of Denver.
+Zachary Thomas Settle has an M.A. in the philosophy of religion from the University of Denver.
+He serves as the Theology Editor for The Other Journal.
+He currently resides in Nashville, TN.